jiaqian/MyWeb.github.io/index.md

 ## a bit about me

-I am jia, and finished my PhD at teh beginning of 2022.
+I am jia, and finished my PhD at the beginning of 2022.
 I am very keen of applied ML research.
 My PhD works focused on Federated Learning and privacy of ML.
-In general, I have good understanding of Deep Learning, probabilistic neural network, optimization method, etc.
+In general, I have solid understanding of ML, Deep Learning, probabilistic neural network, optimization methods, etc.

 Now, I am working in a R&D department in a company, where I can continually